CompVis/net2net/README.md

   where the underlying [dlib face recognition model](http://dlib.net/face_landmark_detection.py.html) recognizes a face.
 Finally, create a symlink `data/anime` which contains the processed anime face images.
 - **Oil Portraits**: [Download here.](https://heibox.uni-heidelberg.de/f/4f35bdc16eea4158aa47/?dl=1)
   Unpack the content and place the files in `data/portraits`.
+It consists of 18k oil portraits, which were obtained by running [dlib](http://dlib.net/face_landmark_detection.py.html) on a subset of the [WikiArt dataset](https://www.wikiart.org/) dataset, kindly provided by [A Style-Aware Content Loss for Real-time HD Style Transfer](https://github.com/CompVis/adaptive-style-transfer).

 ## ML4Creativity Demo
 We include a [streamlit](https://www.streamlit.io/) demo, which utilizes our